MartinThoma/MartinThoma.github.io/_posts/2012-07-18-how-to-parse-command-line-arguments-in-python.md

 def is_valid_file(parser, arg):
-    """Check if arg is a valid file that already exists on the file system.""" arg = os.path.abspath(arg)
+    """Check if arg is a valid file that already exists on the file system.
+    """
+    arg = os.path.abspath(arg)
     if not os.path.exists(arg):
         parser.error("The file %s does not exist!" % arg)